Shooting Instructors Favorite Bipods for ELR

 I would never have guessed I would invest this much in a bipod, however after using it, I will never go back.
 Having a solid (repeatable) foundation for your shooting platform can’t be overstated enough.

 I have had an F class bipod for a few years that offers great stability.
 It has sled style feet that are meant to slide when using a free recoil hold.
-I use it for long range shooting when I need more stability than my good old Harris provides.
-My wife and I used it on our 7mm Rem Mag when we shot 2,040 yards on our anniversary. 🙂
+I have used it for long range shooting at times when I needed more stability than my good old Harris provided.
+Since buying an Atlas 5-H, I have actually come to prefer the Atlas.
+My wife and I used the Sinclair on our 7mm Rem Mag when we shot 2,040 yards on our anniversary a few years ago, so I still have a place in my heart for it. 🙂

-Check out options at the above affiliate link to Amazon, and let us know if you have any questions!
+Check out options at the above affiliate links to Amazon, and let us know if you have any questions!